Guide to High Potential Mentoring Programs

 15. Client focus: Shows strong understanding and focus on meeting client needs and expectations.

-You can probably think of a large number of individuals within your organization who check all or most of these boxes.
+Hopefully, you can think of a large number of individuals within your organization who check all or most of these boxes.

 2. Create a High Potential Mentoring Program Structure